AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Related Work

 \section{Related Work}

-{\bf Audio-only Speaker Diarization.} Speaker diarization using only audio streams has been studied extensively in the recent years.
-Most of the diarization systems~\cite{ryant2019second,xiao2021microsoft,landini2022bayesian,wang2018speaker} employ multi-stage framework, including voice activity detection~\cite{johnston2012webrtc}, embedding extraction~\cite{kenny2010bayesian,dehak2010front,snyder2018x,wan2018generalized}, and clustering~\cite{day1984efficient,ng2002spectral,diez2020optimizing}.
-Each component of the system will affect the final diarization performance; handling overlapping speeches is challenging for these methods.
-Another promising direction is end-to-end diarization~\cite{medennikov2020target,Horiguchi2020,huang2020speaker}.
-It has exhibited several advantages, such as simpler pipeline and the ability to cope with speech overlap.
-But end-to-end methods can only deal with a limited number of speakers~\cite{medennikov2020target,Horiguchi2020} and they rely heavily on the synthetic data for training~\cite{huang2020speaker}.
-Currently, the performance of end-to-end systems still cannot outperform their multi-stage counterparts.
+{\bf Audio-only Speaker Diarization.} Speaker diarization using only audio streams has been studied extensively in recent years.
+Most diarization systems~\cite{ryant2019second,xiao2021microsoft,landini2022bayesian,wang2018speaker} employ a multi-stage framework, including voice activity detection~\cite{johnston2012webrtc}, embedding extraction~\cite{kenny2010bayesian,dehak2010front,snyder2018x,wan2018generalized}, and clustering~\cite{day1984efficient,ng2002spectral}.
+Each component of the system will affect the final diarization performance.
+A typical audio-only diarization system adopts off-the-shelf voice activity detection and speaker verification models.
+Therefore, prior works about audio-only diarization focused on denoising~\cite{ryant2019second}, clustering algorithm~\cite{diez2020optimizing}, and handling overlap speech~\cite{landini2021analysis}.
+A recent work~\cite{landini2022bayesian} adopts Bayesian clustering.
+Although it achieves state-of-the-art performance on the standard audio-only diarization benchmark~\cite{carletta2005ami}, the system cannot generalize well for in-the-wild scenarios with complicated acoustic conditions.

+Another promising direction is end-to-end diarization.
+It has exhibited several advantages, such as a simpler pipeline and the ability to cope with speech overlap.
+However, existing end-to-end methods can only handle a limited number of speakers~\cite{medennikov2020target,Horiguchi2020} and rely heavily on synthetic data for training~\cite{huang2020speaker}.
+At the current stage, the performance of end-to-end systems still cannot outperform their multi-stage counterparts.